Difference between President and Prime Minister

 - The Prime Minister serves as a communication channel between the President of India and the council of ministers.

-- Prime Minister plays an active role in giving advice to the President about the postponement, summoning, and dissolving of sessions of Parliament.
+- Prime Minister plays an active role in advising the President about the postponement, summoning, and dissolving of sessions of Parliament.

-There is a difference between President and Prime Minister based on the role, power, and position.
+The key difference between President and Prime Minister is based on the role, power, and position.
 Both are important leaders of the country.
 Both leaders try to make their countries self-reliant and prosperous.
-Although both the positions have overlapping authorities, there are still several points that highlight the difference between them which have been discussed in detail in this article.
+Although both positions have overlapping authorities, several points still highlight the difference between them.

 |Other Important UPSC Notes|

 |Difference Between Act and Law||List of Dadasaheb Phalke Award Winners|

 |Dam Rehabilitation and Improvement Project||Debt Recovery Tribunal Act in India|

 |Types of Elections In India||Difference Between Advancing and Retreating Monsoon|